fhnishida/StarlinkAmazon/README.md

-# Replication code for "Does access to Starlink improve criminal capability in the Amazon?"
-(2026)
+# Replication code for "Effects of Starlink adoption on forest degradation in the Amazon" (2026)
 ### by Borges, Komatsu, Maturano, Nishida, and Menezes Filho

 ---